Kinuthiajoseph/Phase-2-Project-Repository/README.md

 ***
 Based on the analysis conducted, the following conclusions can be drawn:

-Predictor Variables: The p-values associated with the coefficients in Model 3 indicate that 'sqft_living', 'sqft_above', 'bathrooms', 'waterfront_YES', 'floors','grade_11 Excellent', 'grade_10 Very Good', 'grade_7 Average', 'grade_13 Mansion', 'grade_12 Luxury' have a significant impact on housing prices (p-values < 0.05).
+Predictor Variables: The p-values associated with the coefficients in Model 3 indicate that '(sqft_living, sqft_above, bedrooms, waterfront_YES, floors, grade_11 Excellent, grade_10 Very Good, grade_7 Average, grade_13 Mansion and grade_12 Luxury) have a significant impact on housing prices (p-values < 0.05).
 This suggests that these predictors are important factors to consider when predicting housing prices.

 Model Performance: The R-squared values of the models indicate that they explain a significant portion of the variance in house prices.
-The third model, which includes a combination of numerical and categorical variables, performs the best with an R-squared of 0.606.
+The third model, which includes a combination of numerical and categorical variables, performs the best with an R-squared of 0.618.
 This suggests that the model can capture approximately 60.6% of the variability in house prices.
 ***

 ## Recommendations